 Also, where a claim is brought against the estate of the second testator under a mutual wills arrangement, the prize for the claimant may be less than at first glance appears, because the claim can only be against the deceased's estate, and the estate will be bound by (and therefore reduced by) the constructive trust mutual wills agreement.
 Further the "net estate" for the purposes of a claim under the Inheritance (Provision for Family and Dependants) Act 1975 will be reduced similarly as that is defined as "all property of which the deceased had power to dispose by his will".

 Often the most problematic consequences of having a mutual wills arrangement are establishing the extent of the assets under the mutual wills trust, and establishing the extent to which the survivor is free to deal with the inherited assets (and indeed his or her own).
 These issues will depend on the terms originally agreed, but they have often not been considered by the testators enough, if at all.

-If you would like advice on bringing or defending a claim related to a mutual will, inheritance dispute or a trust dispute please contact our Disputed Wills and Trusts Team by telephone on freephone 0800 0931336, or by email at email@example.com for a free, non-obligatory chat to see how we can help you.
+If you would like advice on bringing or defending a claim related to a mutual will, inheritance dispute or a trust dispute please contact our Disputed Wills and Trusts Team by telephone on freephone 0800 0931336, or by email at firstname.lastname@example.org for a no obligation chat to see how we can help you.